corando98/Project1/README.txt

      Try temporarily changing the code 'pid_from_fork = fork();' to 'pid_from_fork = 0;'

+     Answer: The program would not work correctly, For the EXEC function the main process replaces the process being called.
+If we remove the fork() function we lose the copy of the original process to come back, therefore when executing a command the program will just terminate without displaying its results.

   4. Explain what the return value of fork() means and how this program uses it.

+     Answer: Fork() function returns a copy of the current process and stores the parent process ID, to identify which is the child and which one is the parent the fork function returns '0' for the child and returns the process ID of the child for the parent.

   5. What would happen if fork() were called prior to chdir(), and chdir() invoked within the forked child process?
 (Try it!)